Originally published July 11, 2012

-A man who grew up in Columbia and police said was in March by a state trooper had no controlled substances in his system, according to the Fulton County coroner in Pennsylvania.
+A man who grew up in Columbia and who was shot and killed in March by a state trooper had no controlled substances in his system, according to the Fulton County coroner in Pennsylvania.

 The coroner, Berley Souders, told Patch in an email that Daryl Jerome Berry, 45, of Cincinnati, who police said was shot three times on the turnpike March 6 by Pennsylvania State Trooper Marshall Kephart, had no illegal drugs or alcohol in his system at the time of his death.